The Buckfastleigh Curriculum

 - KS1 – teaching of spelling is linked to daily phonics and high frequency words

 - KS2 children are taught spellings using the NoNonsense Spelling Programme

-- We follow the Debbie Hepplewhite approach to the teaching of handwriting from Foundation through to Year 6 and in each class handwriting is taught and practiced at least once a week.
-Good examples are celebrated in individual classes and have also been celebrated in whole school assemblies and through a competition.
-Children have time to write up and present their finished pieces and are encouraged to take pride in their presentation in their books.
+- We follow the Debbie Hepplewhite approach to the teaching of handwriting from Foundation through to Year 6.
+Children have time to write up and publish their learning and are encouraged to take pride in their presentation in their books.

 We follow the Complete Mathematics Curriculum across KS1 and KS2.